pbrilius/backend-test/README.md

 default INT(11) AUTOINCREMENT UNSIGNED NO NULL triggers the summing view of the stored data and could be easily exploited by the hacker gained access to the database, or at least to a single column of several database tables)
-* The entities extension, so that additional entities like Unit, meybe some aggregation measurements entities are added to the database and XML mappings, more following the ORM methodology and approach.
+* The entities extension, so that additional entities like Unit, maybe some aggregation measurements entities are added to the database and XML mappings, more following the ORM methodology and approach.
+* Fixtures installation, adding generated fake data to the application setup

 # Note